 Here are the benefits and disadvantages of a storm:

 DISADVANTAGES AND BENEFITS

 For the fish that are affected in a given area during a storm, the kind of storm determines the behavior of the fish:

-- A Cold Front – This has an opposite effect of the warm front.
+- A Cold Front – This has the opposite effect of the warm front.
 Instead of getting all jittery, this will make the fish a bit more lethargic than usual, and they’d choose to stay dormant for a while.
-Trying to catch fish at this state will prove to be tough.
+Trying to catch fish in this state will prove to be tough.

-- This can alter the fishes by adjusting the flow of the water and usually pushing stuff like insects and other remains to a particular area.
-This typically makes all the fish gather there for food, or because the current swept them in.
+- This can alter the fish by adjusting the water flow and usually pushing stuff like insects and other remains to a particular area.
+This typically makes all the fish gather there for food or because the current swept them in.

 - This also tends to make the water murky and unclear.
 This is beneficial and disadvantageous at the same time, as you’ll need to adjust your bait and line to match the change in visibility.